quantify-os/quantify-core/docs/installation.md

 10. Review the {ref}`Merge Request Guidelines` and submit a merge request through the GitLab website.

-11. Add short entry in the `CHANGELOG.md` under `Unreleased`, commit and push.
+11. Add a short entry in the `CHANGELOG.md` under `Unreleased`, commit and push.

 ## Troubleshooting

-If for some reason you are not able to install or use Quantify using the prescribed ways indicated above, make sure you have working python environment (e.g. you are able to run an `IPyhon` terminal).
+If for some reason you are not able to install or use Quantify using the prescribed ways indicated above, make sure you have a working python environment (e.g. you can run an `IPython` terminal).
 Follow the next steps that aim at installing Quantify from source and running its tests.

-0. Uninstall Quantify:
+0. Uninstall {mod}`quantify-core`:

    ```
    $ pip uninstall quantify-core